evilditch/datascience-mini-project/README.md

 - unique_users_all.csv: all unique users (id, username, name, location)
 - users_with_locations.csv: those unique users whose location field has some content

+Folder 'tools':
+- sadness_lexicon.txt: lemmas of words indicating sadness, extractred from [NRC Emotion Lexicon](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm).
+(Saif Mohammad and Peter Turney.
+'Crowdsourcing a Word-Emotion Association Lexicon'.
+Computational Intelligence, 29(3): 436-465, 2013.
+Wiley Blackwell Publishing Ltd. Saif Mohammad and Peter Turney.
+'Emotions Evoked by Common Words and Phrases: Using Mechanical Turk to Create an Emotion Lexicon.'
+In Proceedings of the NAACL-HLT 2010 Workshop on Computational Approaches to Analysis and Generation of Emotion in Text, June 2010, LA, California.)